tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/control_bills.rst

 .. image:: control_bills/control-bills-billing-status.png
    :align: center
-   :alt: Purchase order billing status in Odoo Purchase
+   :alt: Purchase order billing status in CoquiAPPs Purchase

 Below you can find a list of the different *Billing Status*, and when they are displayed, depending on the products' bill control policy.